 Since Catawba opened its doors in Salisbury in 1925, it has built a tradition of successful graduates who continue to honor the College by their achievements and enable it through their support to strengthen that tradition with each entering class.
 These graduates include physicians, attorneys, teachers and college professors, corporate executives, actors and musicians, social workers, and others who contribute to society in a meaningful variety of ways.

 Catawba College now has 41 buildings on 276 wooded acres.
-It is known for its 189-acre on-campus ecological preserve and its 300-acre wildlife refuge.
+It is known for its 189-acre on-campus ecological preserve.
 The physical plant is valued in excess of $40 million.
-With 1,325 students representing 33 U.S. states and 16 foreign countries, the student body is almost evenly divided among men and women.
+With approximately 1,300 students representing 34 U.S. states and 19 foreign countries, the student body is almost evenly divided among men and women.

 Like the student body, the Catawba faculty is cosmopolitan in nature.
 It embodies a significant range of opinion and philosophy, founded in studies at many of our nation's leading colleges and universities.
 Of the 80 full-time teaching faculty employed at Catawba, 83 percent hold the doctorate or terminal degree in their discipline (Ph.D. or M.F.A.).